 Shamefully, almost all the Democrats in the chamber (Sen. Joe Manchin of West Virginia was a rare exception) sat stone-faced in their seats during this section of the President’s speech, while Republicans leapt to their feet to applaud.
 Many watching were struck by how Democratic Senator Chuck Schumer, on whom the camera happened to focus, even seemed to be smirking during the President’s remarks.

 This is tragic.
 Protecting the dignity of unborn human life is not and should not be a single-party issue.
 That it has become a single-party issue is detrimental to the pro-life movement and the whole country.
 Unfortunately, however, the facts are that the entire Democratic party appears resolutely committed to burning every bridge and continuing its headlong rush down the path of abortion extremism.

 In his speech, Trump could also have pointed out how Senate Democrats blocked a vote on a bill last Monday that would have protected babies born alive after botched abortions.
-(House Democrats blocked a vote on the same bill on Wednesday, the day after the President’s speech.)
+(Update since this article was first published: House and Senate attempts to introduce a voice vote on Born Alive legislation have now been blocked over 45 times.)
 Or he could have mentioned the extreme bills sponsored by Democrats in states like Vermont and Rhode Island that would legalize or loosen restrictions on late-term abortions.

 The Senate bill, the Born-Alive Abortion Survivors Protection Act, was introduced by Sen. Ben Sasse (R-Neb.).
 It would have required that doctors present at the birth of a baby who survived a botched abortion “exercise the same degree of professional skill, care, and diligence” to preserve that baby’s life as they would with any other baby.